harness/developer-hub/release-notes/continuous-delivery.md

   The JEXL condition was not being evaluated and when the expression evaluated to `false` the step would still execute.
 This is now fixed and the JEXL expression is used correctly.
 - The [Deployment Template](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-quickstarts/custom-deployment-tutorial/)'s **Referenced By** setting was throwing an error.
 (CDS-58073)

-  The **Referenced By** setting shows the pipelines that are using the template.
-The search filters in the template have been fixed and error is gone.
+  The search filters in the template is fixed now.
+The **Referenced By** setting now shows the pipelines that are using the template.
 - The GitOps Clusters step was missing null checks.
 (CDS-58049)

   The Gitops Clusters step is added automatically during pipeline runtime when the stage **GitOps** option is selected.
 For example, in [PR pipeline](https://developer.harness.io/docs/continuous-delivery/cd-gitops/harness-git-ops-application-set-tutorial).

   <docimage path={require('./static/73cdc440ba09f067a25838780163b73f1afb34dc16e3fb4c625b6a84d0c295cf.png')} width="60%" height="60%" title="Click to view full size image" />

   DeployToAll is a Boolean field in the step that can have true, false, or null values.
-The DeployToAll value not set correctly when re-running pipelines because null checks were not present in all of the places where DeployToAll was referred to.
+The DeployToAll value was not set correctly when re-running pipelines because null checks were not present in all places where DeployToAll was referred to.
 This is now fixed.
 - The Services dashboard was displaying deleted instances for project-level agents.
 (CDS-58041)

   The instance deletion did not happen due to an incorrect condition.
 This condition now picks up the instances for deletion.